 - The online cluster, dedicated to data analysis during the beamtime.
 The front end machine is clu0-fe-1.
 The online cluster can be accessed from the beamline workstations or biomax-remote via the Thinlinc desktop client, by clicking the Applications menu on the top panel and selecting the Internet submenu.

 - The offline cluster, a smaller cluster that can be used to reprocess data manually after or during the beamtime.
-The front end is offline-fe1.
-The offline cluster is not accessible from the beamline computers o biomax-remote, but it is possible to establish to log in to it remotely from the users’ home computer.
+The front end is called offline-fe1.
+The offline cluster is not accessible from the beamline computers or biomax-remote, but it is possible to log in to it remotely from the users’ home computer.
 Please refer to these instructions.

-Unlike the beamline computers, The HPC clusters are on the MAX IV white (office) network and it is possible to connect to outside sites from them.
+Unlike the beamline computers, The HPC clusters are on the MAX IV white (office) network and it is possible to connect to external sites from them.